Open-EO/openeo.org/documentation/draft/glossary.md

 ### `aggregate`: reducing resolution

-Aggregation computes new values from sets of values that are _uniquely_ assigned to groups.
+Aggregation computes new values from sets of values that are assigned to groups.
+The assignment to the groups is not necessarily unique.
 It involves a grouping predicate (e.g. monthly, 100 m x 100 m grid cells, or a set of non-overlapping spatial polygons), and an reducer (e.g., `mean`) that computes one or more new values from the original ones.

 In effect, `aggregate` combines the following three steps: